QuEraComputing/bloqade-python/README.md

 )
 ```

-Almost any field that is represented as a `Real` number if your program can be parameterized in this way.
-There are three ways to specify the run-time values for these parameters, the first is to specify the value via `assign` which means that the variable will have the same assignment regardless of the run.
-The second is to specify the value via `batch_assign` which assigns that parameter to a batch.
-When specifying a batch, the program will automatically execute a quantum teach for each paraeter in the batch.
-The other method to specify the variable is through `flatten`.
-This will delay the specification of the variable all the way till running/submitting the tasks.
-This is useful for certain kinds of hybrid quantum classical applications.
-This combined with the callable nature of the backends will make it very easy to create a quantum-classical loop. you can mix and match some of these methods and the availible options shuold pop up if you're using an IDE.
+A string can parameterize continuous values inside the program we call these run-time parameters.
+There are three ways to specify the value for these parameters; the first is to set the value via `assign`, which means that the variable will have the same assignment regardless of the run.
+The second is to specify the value via `batch_assign`, which assigns that parameter to a batch.
+When specifying a batch, the program will automatically execute a quantum teach for each parameter in the batch.
+The other method to define the variable is through `flatten`.
+This instruction will delay the specification of the variable till running/submitting the tasks, which is helpful for certain kinds of hybrid quantum-classical applications.
+Combined with the callable nature of the backends, it will make it very easy to create a quantum-classical loop.
+You can mix and match some of these methods, and the available options should pop up if you're using an IDE.

-Another useful feature for small clusters of atoms is the `parallelize` option.
-The idea here is that for Aquila and other Nuetral Atom machines, the atoms are arranged in 2D space in some bounded square region.
-For small clusters of atoms you can effectively run multiple copies of that calculation in parallel by spacing those clusters apart by some sufficiently large distance.
+Another helpful feature for small clusters of atoms is the `parallelize` option.
+The idea here is that the atoms are arranged in 2D space in some bounded square region for Aquila and other Neutral Atom machines.
+You can run multiple copies of that calculation in parallel for small clusters of atoms by spacing those clusters apart by some sufficiently large distance.
 Our infrastructure will automatically detect the area of the QPU and use that to generate the appropriate number of copies of the calculation.
-Also when processing the results it is possible to automatically stitch the results from the different copies together so that the analysis is unified on the single cluster.
+Also, when processing the results, it is possible to automatically stitch the results from the different copies together so that the analysis is unified on the original cluster.

-Now that we have specified all the different options we can now think about how to run our program.
-Currently we only supper `braket` which tells bloqade to submit your tasks to the braket service.
-The credentials are handled entirely by the braket SDK, so we suggest you look at their documentation for how to set that up, but the easiet way is to set up your AWS credentials in your environment variables.
-To execute the program on Aquila you simply select the `aquila` backend after `braket` proeprty.
+Now that we have specified all the options, we can think about how to run our program.
+We only support `braket`, which tells bloqade to submit your tasks to the braket service.
+The credentials are handled entirely by the braket SDK, so we suggest you look at their documentation for how to set that up.
+However, setting up your AWS credentials in your environment variables is the easiest way.
+To execute the program on Aquila, you select the `aquila` backend after the `braket` property.

 ```python
 from bloqade import start